tonai/react-per-form/doc/docs/guides/01-errors-and-styling.md

 You can use `:valid` and `:invalid` CSS pseudo-classes to customize your fields depending on their internal validation state.

-This works even you choose not to use the native validation:
+This works even if you choose not to use the native validation:

 import SimpleHookCssPseudoClass from '@site/src/demo/SimpleHookCssPseudoClass';
 import SimpleHookCssPseudoClassSource from '!!raw-loader!@site/src/demo/SimpleHookCssPseudoClass';